 We honestly had a brilliant time.
 It was SO much fun and it did feel a bit special (even more ‘once in a lifetime’ than when visting the regular parks).
 It really depends on how much you love Disney, how much you love Halloween and how much money you want to spend.
 Ultimately, it’s as simple as that.
 Asked if I would spend the money to go again.
 100%.
 (And I can’t wait!)

 When is the best time to go?

 The best time to go to Mickey’s Not So Scary Halloween Party will mostly depend on when you are visiting Orlando.
-The 2022 party started on August 12th and continues on selected nights until October 31st.
+The 2023 party starts on August 11th and continues on selected nights until October 31st.
 Actual Halloween (October 31st) is usually the most popular day to go to the Disney Halloween party (and the first to sell out).
 Then, all the days leading up All Hallows Eve usually sell out pretty quickly after that.
 Friday and Saturday are the busiest days generally, with locals choosing to celebrate at the weekend.
 Tuesday (particularly in August and September) the least busy.
-However, in 2022, every date from early-September onwards is sold out, meaning every event will have the same number of guests.
+However, in 2022, every date from early-September onwards was sold out, meaning every event will have the same number of guests.

 What is the best age for Mickey’s Not So Scary Halloween party?